 Originally self-distributed, Larry and his staff of 9 employees bottled and delivered all of the beer to market for the company’s first four years.
 By 1989, Bell’s was shipping more than 500 barrels annually and assigned its first wholesaler to further establish itself across the state of Michigan.
 In 1993, Bell’s became the first Michigan brewery to open an onsite pub.

-Our most recent construction and expansion project, a 200-barrel brewhouse, began in April, 2011 and officially opened May 14, 2012.
+Construction of a 200-barrel brewhouse began in April, 2011 and it officially opened on May 14, 2012.
 Fourteen 400-barrel fermentation tanks, new grain handling facilities and an employee care area were also added.

-Beers are now brewed on a 50-barrel system and the newer 200-barrel system with a total annual capacity of more than 500,000 barrels.
+Beers are now brewed on a 50-barrel system and a newer 200-barrel system with a total annual capacity of more than 500,000 barrels.
 Bell’s brews more than 20 beers for distribution.

-Future expansions at the Comstock Brewery include the addition of a canning line, a wastewater treatment facility and additional fermentation space.
+Future expansion at the Comstock Brewery will include the addition of a wastewater treatment facility.

 Despite repeated expansions at the main production facility, we haven’t forgotten our roots and continue to brew at our original Kalamazoo location.
 Using the same equipment that served us so well for more than 20 years, this space has become home to several specialty projects, as well as brewing an extensive array of brands typically only available at the adjoining Eccentric Café.

 The Eccentric Café